ktvella/Schedule_Conformance/README.md

 # Schedule_Conformance
-Project to track manufacturing floor conformance to the planned schedule for the week
+Tracking manufacturing floor conformance to the planned schedule for the week